KonnorRogers/rhino-editor/docs/src/_documentation/references/01-why-rhino-editor.md

 permalink: /references/why-rhino-editor/
 ---

-Rhino Editor is intended to be a drop-in replacement for Trix.
+Rhino Editor is intended to be a (mostly) drop-in replacement for Trix.
 The current standard WYSIWYG editor for Rails.

 Trix provides a solid foundation to get started with WYSIWYG editing in Rails.